 Join a support group to get answers to your numerous thronging questions like, ‘can a marriage survive an affair,’ ‘how many marriages survive affairs’ and more alike.

 After an affair, you will feel so disconnected, and you may not even feel like you know your spouse at all.
-You may not feel ready to do things that you used to do together.
+You may not feel ready to do things you used to do together.

 So maybe, find something new!

 Go on regular dates, so you have alone time to talk.
 Be sure to designate this time as “non-affair talk” time.
 It’ll be hard to reconnect and move on if that’s all you talk about.
-But, try to venture into new avenues.
+But try to venture into new avenues.

 If you can’t be together right now, then take a break.
 Agree to a specific time limit, and revisit your relationship later.

-Sometimes a break is necessary, so things don’t get worse, and also so you have some time to think and process.
+Sometimes a break is necessary, so things don’t get worse, and you have some time to think and process.
 Just make the terms of the trial separation clear, so you don’t have to stress about it.

-6. Pour energy into exercise
+8. Pour energy into exercise

 Lift some weights, swim some laps, whack that tennis ball across the court—doesn’t that sound cathartic?
 That’s because it is.
-And you need that now more than ever.
+And it would be best if you had that now more than ever.

 Your physical body and your emotional state are connected.
 When you feel good physically, it will lift your mood.

-8. Figure out how to laugh again
+9. Figure out how to laugh again

 You may feel like you’ll never have the ability to laugh again, but slowly, you’ll smile, chuckle, and then full out belly laugh again.
 And it will feel good.

-9. Go somewhere completely new
+10. Go somewhere completely new

 Everything reminds you of your past and what happened.
 So, go somewhere entirely new for you when you are in the process of surviving infidelity.

-It could be a coffee shop in your town that could become your new place, or perhaps you could take a quick road trip to a nearby village where you could be a tourist for a day or two.
+It could be a coffee shop in your town that could become your new place, or perhaps you could take a quick road trip to a nearby town where you could be a tourist for a day or two.

 New surroundings distract our minds and take them to better places.